pchung6/Celestial-Bodies-Database/README.md

-# Celestial-Bodies-Database
+# Celestial Bodies Database
-A database of astronomical data, grouped by different subjects
+This project created a database of celestial bodies in postgresql.